hwanggu-corgi/hwanggu-log/update.md

     - 랑♥♥
     - 해♥♥

-2. Corgi working on submitting application to Auth0♥♥ #3
+2. Corgi working on submitting application to Auth0♥♥ #4
+    - Corgi working on updating resume♥♥
-    - Corgi working on writing email message♥♥ #3
+    - Corgi working on writing email message♥♥ #4

 3. Corgi working on mini projects♥♥
     - Corgi working on project `Clock App` from frontend mentors♥♥ #13